KDVdecisions/KDVrtools/README.md

 # KDVrtools
-Functions for interal KDV use
+Functions for internal KDV use.